onnovalkering/brane/docs/guide/packages.md

 For more information about the concepts behind packages, please see the [architecture](/brane/#architecture) section.

+The source code of the packages can be found in the [examples](https://github.com/onnovalkering/brane/tree/master/examples/wordcount) directory of the GitHub repository.

 ## Download a README file
 The first package we'll create is an OAS package exposing a single function that retreives a README file from a GitHub repository.
-We build this package based on the following description (OpenAPI):
+This package is build based on the following description (OpenAPI):

 ```yaml
 openapi: 3.0.0